epoirierIRD/Proc_RBR_Somlit/summer_2024/readme.txt

-be carefull, the names in the thse summer 2024 list do not correspond with the acquisition day but the downloading day from the rbr maestro
+be carefull, the names in the these summer 2024 list do not correspond with the acquisition day but the downloading day from the rbr maestro

-I notice that they are sverela somlit in each 22, 23, etc. files
+I notice that they are several somlit days in each 22, 23, etc. files